Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 :::

 If the storage expires, the TEE can no longer access your uploaded offer content, and the customer order will fail.
-Execute the [`orders list`](/developers/cli_commands/orders/list) SPCTL command from your User Account to get the list of your storage orders:
+Execute the [`orders list`](/developers/cli_commands/orders/list) SPCTL command from your user account to get the list of your storage orders:

 ```
 ./spctl orders list --my-account --type storage